The syntax of parol

 Assigning user types to grammar symbols

-you want.
 Then use these aliases behind the colons.

 Semantic actions